How to Hear God Clearly: Your Ultimate Guide for Hearing God

 8. Spiritual Senses: Physical sensations of supernatural realities

-9. Inspired Utterances: Words of Knowledge, wisdom, and prophecy
+9. Inspired Utterances: Words of knowledge, wisdom, and prophecy

 11. Angelic Visitation: Rare, but significant when they occur